 Understand the exam structure

 The GMAT has a computer-adaptive format, which means that the difficulty changes according to how well you perform.
 Each section is timed.
-Knowing this structure makes it easier for you to mentally prepare for and select the best study techniques for both the actual exam and practice exams.
+Knowing this structure makes it easier for you to mentally prepare for and select the best study techniques for both the GMAT practice tests and the actual exam.

 Determine Your Goal Score Using B-Schools

-First, choose the GMAT score you want to get, then see how much you already know by taking a practice test.
+First, choose the score you want to get, then see how much you already know by taking a GMAT Mock Test.
 Next, create a study schedule that works for your daily or weekly schedule.
 This will assist you in staying on course and gradually getting better.

 Write down the average GMAT scores of the universities on your list of potential applicants.
 It assists you in coordinating the intensity of your studies with your objectives.